Pilot Whales In Fiji

 Pilot whales have always been hunted in history.
 This, fortunately, has very much stopped.
 But still, a few hundred animals are commercially hunted today by some stubborn Countries that consider it part of their tradition…

-Countries that still hunt pilot whales today are the Faroe Islands, Greenland, and Japan.
+Countries engaging in the pilot whale hunt are the Faroe Islands, Greenland and Japan.

 pilot whales fiji